External Floor Screed

 Site conditions need to be controlled.

 Rapid Strength Screed

-If we are going to be experiencing these types challenges, then perhaps we need a rapid strength screed that is going to go off quick and not be as affected by the site conditions.
+If we are going to be experiencing these types of challenges, then perhaps we need a rapid strength screed that is going to go off quickly and not be as affected by the site conditions.

 Another consideration we need to make is do you have a structural substrate?
 If you don’t and you need one, then you are going to have to look at structural concrete.